 Studies examining the effects of cold-water immersion on mood and brain connectivity [3] have shown that short-term exposure to cold water positively impacts mood and alters brain networks involved in emotion regulation and attention control.
 Improved mood and decreased negative affect were reported after cold water immersion, which correlated with changes in brain connectivity between various networks.

-These findings suggest that cold-water immersion can have integrative effects on brain networks related to enhancing mood; possibly providing some support through a woman’s pregnancy.
+These findings suggest that cold-water immersion can have integrative effects on brain networks related to enhancing mood; possibly showing a cold plunge supports mental health during a woman’s pregnancy.

 May Help With Nausea